disulfidebond/ctakes_processing/README.md

 ## Step 1: CUI Extraction
 This step uses java to extract the CUIs within the cTAKES XMI output files, while maintaining the correct ordering and CUI counts.
 The protocol has been extensively tested, but please note that the steps must be followed **exactly**.

 There are two ways to run this step: using Docker, or via manual installation.
+Both require the most recent Java to run (tested with Java 19).

 ### Docker Image

-**IMPORTANT:** The underlying OS (Centos7) in the docker image [is official EOL](https://www.centos.org/centos-linux-eol/), as is Java8.
-Both have known security vulnerabilities, and it is extremely important to run the docker container in a controlled development environment.
+**IMPORTANT:** The underlying OS (Centos7) in the docker image [is official EOL](https://www.centos.org/centos-linux-eol/).
+This OS has known security vulnerabilities, and it is extremely important to run the docker container in a controlled development environment.

 First, download the Docker image from Dockerhub.

-    docker pull datacram/c7cuiextractor:v1-1
+    docker pull datacram/c7cuiextractor:v1-2

 Then, create a docker container with an attached volume to copy files to and from the Docker container